Tint Simulator

 How Much Tint Can I Apply Legally?

 Before considering tinting your car, there are prescribed levels of window tinting implemented by law varying from each state.
-Mainly due to security reasons as most transgressions include a tinted car to avoid being seen.
+Mainly due to security reasons, as most transgressions include a tinted car to avoid being seen.

-Tint levels are represented as a percentage of visible light passing through the window, but the technical term associated with this is called the visible light transmission levels (VLT).
-One thing to note is “the lower the VLT rating, the darker the shade of the window can be”.
+Tint levels are represented as a percentage of visible light passing through the window, but the technical term associated with this is called visible light transmission levels (VLT).
+One thing to note is that “the lower the VLT rating, the darker the shade of the window can be”.

 Maximum Tint Levels Allowed by Each State